ST10449069/ICE2-MysteryNumber/README.md

 In conclusion, in the near future we hope to use the knowledge that we gained from this to develop our own application.

 Screenshots:
-The image below shows a number entered but it is too high.

 https://github.com/ST10449069/ICE2-MysteryNumber/blob/9b1fed1ce8c0b17c9337a7432a19c21e5c1f1e62/Screenshot%202025-08-12%20113639.png